The Complete Guide to QR Code Sizes:

 Error Correction Levels

 Four levels protect against damage: L (7%), M (15%), Q (25%), and H (30%).
 Higher error correction means more robust scanning in harsh conditions, but increases the code’s physical dimensions.
-Level M is the recommended default for most use cases.
+QRKIT generates every code at Level Q, which is why a QRKIT code sits slightly larger than an equivalent Level M code.

 Why Dynamic QR Codes Are Smaller